informalsystems/partnership-heliax/2022/Q2/artifacts/pos-model/PoS-model.md

 //assuming evidence is of type Slash for simplicity func new_evidence(evidence){
   append(slashes[evidence.validator], evidence)
-  //COMMENT: how to compute the slashed rate when there is no cubic slashing? now using evidence.slash_rate
   //compute slash amount
   var total_evidence = read_epoched_field(validators[evidence.validator].total_deltas, evidence.epoch, 0)
   var slashed_amount = total_evidence*slash_rate(evidence.type)